T3's favourite women's watches

 There might not be quite the same gargantuan choice that there is the men's watch arena, but there are still numerous smart ladies' watches to choose from.

 - Looking for a man's watch?
-These are the best watches for men
+Try our Best watches for men roundup

 While you'd expect a watch made for women to sport a slightly more delicate strap and face, that doesn't mean it has to be pink or covered in flowers fashioned from Swarovski crystals.
 We've gone for watches that are feminine without being overtly girly.
 Watches built for business and fun.

 From affordable retro timepieces to luxurious designer watches, these are the best watches for tech-minded women to buy.

 British watch brand Olivia Burton brings out new styles every two months, meaning that it's always got plenty of on-trend offerings.
 The Big Dial is one of its statement watches.

 Measuring 38mm, the face isn't actually that big, but it looks it next to the delicate soft leather strap, although a metal option is also on the table.

 Speaking of options, the modern design comes in a host of colour combinations, and while most of them sport neutral hues, we like this striking teal option, teamed with a silver gold-plated case.

 £82 (£98 with metal strap) | John Lewis

 British fashion brand Ted Baker offers only a few watch options for women and this is the pick of the bunch, being a neat timepiece that offers a classic watch design with a feminine touch.